Haplogroup I-Z63: Archeological Record

 An individual with the subclade of I-Y21381 was found just south of Denmark in the Schleswig Rathausmarkt excavation in Schleswig, Schleswig-Holstein, Germany.
 This city on the Jutland peninsula is the successor to the important Viking settlement of Hedeby, which was destroyed in 1066.
 Sample SWG007 was obtained from grave 179 and dated to 1070-1140 CE.

+Data from a yet unpublished study out of Stockholm University: "Beyond the Binary?
+A Multi-Method Approach to Sexing Children at the Viking Age Site of Ihre, Gotland" references 6 Viking Age samples of haplogroup I-Z63 (in subclade I-BY316) from the Swedish island of Gotland in the Baltic Sea.
+All of them belong to branch I-FT140572 (formed c.
+350 BCE), joining 2 testers with ancestry from the UK and Slovenia.
+Per FamilyTree DNA's preliminary analysis, 5 of the samples can be used to create a new branch, I-FTJ74, sharing 2 SNPs.
+The 6th sample lacks coverage for the novel mutations.

-The I-S2077 subclade of haplogroup I-Z63 was sampled on an elite warrior buried in Bodzia (Poland) in a rich burial from ca. 1010-1020 AD.
+The I-S2077 subclade of haplogroup I-Z63 was sampled on an elite warrior buried in Bodzia Cemetery in a rich burial from ca. 1010-1020 AD.
 All artefacts there indicate a strong relation to the Kievian Rus ruling elite, so this man who probably succumbed to combat wounds, was in a close relationship with the Kievian Prince, Sviatopolk the Accursed (son of Vladimir the Great), married to a daughter of the Polish king Boleslaw the Great (Burisleifr from the Scandinavian sagas).
 The cemetery in Bodzia is exceptional in terms of Scandinavian and Kievian Rus links.
 The Bodzia man (sample VK157, or burial E864/I) was not a simple warrior from the princely retinue, but he belonged to the princely family himself.
 His burial is the richest one in the whole cemetery, moreover, Strontium analysis of his teeth enamel shows he was not local.
 It is assumed that he came to Poland with the Prince of Kiev, Sviatopolk the Accursed, and met a violent death in combat.
 This corresponds to the events of 1018 AD when Sviatopolk himself disappeared after having retreated from Kiev to Poland.
 It cannot be excluded that the Bodzia man was Sviatopolk himself, as the genealogy of the Rurikids at this period is extremely sketchy and the dates of birth of many princes of this dynasty may be quite approximative.
-An autosomal PCA plot of sample VK157 against modern populations has revealed that VK157 matches most closely to the present population of Finland.
-Taking into account that subclade I-BY316/I-Y7626 bears a very strong association with Finland it may be postulated that I-BY316/I-Y7626 may have been at least partially spread over continental Europe by vikings attached to the Kievan Rus who were originally from Finland.